zbalkan/zbalkan.github.io/_posts/2024-12-18-security-vs-compliance.md

 In sum, the alignment of compliance and cybersecurity has natural limits due to their differing objectives and ownership structures:

-1. **Ownership Divides Objectives**: Regulators own systemic risks; organizations own their cybersecurity risks.
+1. **Ownership Divides Objectives**: Regulators own systemic risks; organisations own their cybersecurity risks.
 This difference defines the scope and priorities of each.
 2. **Limited scope**: The scope of each standard or regulation may differ, and sometimes the scope is opt-in.
 Therefore, it never shows the full picture.
-The full picture can be achieved by the security initiatives owned by the organization.
+The full picture can be achieved by the security initiatives owned by the organisation.

-We can minimize the compliance efforts by harmonizing across standards, frameworks and regulations.
-However, harmonizing security and compliance has natural limits.
-Rather than seeking full alignment, we should aim for practical harmonization—simplifying processes, enhancing mutual understanding, and addressing overlapping areas.
+We can minimise the compliance efforts by harmonising across standards, frameworks and regulations.
+However, harmonising security and compliance has natural limits.
+Rather than seeking full alignment, we should aim for practical harmonisation—simplifying processes, enhancing mutual understanding, and addressing overlapping areas.

 ## Conclusion: Respecting the Limits of Alignment

 It is better to get back to the basics.
 Risk is defined as "the effect of uncertainty on objectives" in ISO 31000:2018 - Risk Management.
 Because we want to achieve our objectives, we want to manage risks and clarify the ambiguities.
-Still, organizations have different objectives and, therefore, different registers of risks.
+Still, organisations have different objectives and, therefore, different registers of risks.
 The earlier to accept this, the better.

-Phil Venables’ call for harmonization is an important and valuable contribution to the ongoing dialogue about compliance and cybersecurity.
-Still, I believe it’s equally important to recognize the limits of alignment.
+Phil Venables’ call for harmonisation is an important and valuable contribution to the ongoing dialogue about compliance and cybersecurity.
+Still, I believe it’s equally important to recognise the limits of alignment.

-Acknowledging these structural constraints allows us to set realistic goals for harmonization.
-Instead of striving for perfect alignment, we should manage the interplay between compliance and security intelligently, leveraging their strengths to build resilient organizations and stable ecosystems.
+Acknowledging these structural constraints allows us to set realistic goals for harmonisation.
+Instead of striving for perfect alignment, we should manage the interplay between compliance and security intelligently, leveraging their strengths to build resilient organisations and stable ecosystems.
 By doing so, we can contribute meaningfully to the shared goal of effective risk management.

 This criticism is provided in an effort to foster discussion.
 I hope my observations expand the debate and promote a fair harmonisation strategy.

 Now, have a look at the diagram below.
-Depending on the regulation your organization tries to comply with, which position do you believe is closer to your status?
+Depending on the regulation your organisation tries to comply with, which position do you believe is closer to your status?

 <img src="/assets/images/Overlap.png" width="600" alt="Overlapping objectives">